Rethinking Publication: A Certification Framework for AI-Enabled Research: Introduction

 A scope clarification before the argument proceeds.
 Whether pipeline output constitutes knowledge in a deep philosophical sense is contested; this paper proceeds from the narrower observation that peer review currently certifies much pipeline output as meeting the community's quality threshold.
 The framework addresses what the publication system does, not what knowledge fundamentally is.

 Automated pipelines separate these for the first time.
 A pipeline can produce output that peer review certifies as valid, novel, methodologically sound, and worth the community's attention, and the publication system has no principled basis for treating this as a reviewer error.
 If the knowledge is valid, the reviewers did not err.
 They correctly identified work that meets quality standards.
 The problem is not reviewer failure.
 It is system design: the system was not designed to certify knowledge independently of person, and it has no mechanism for doing so.
 The deeper implication is not merely that the system needs updating.
-It is that the pipeline reveals what publication has always been at its foundation: not only a statement about persons, but also a statement about knowledge --- and the second function, this paper argues, can and must be performed independently of the first.
-The pipeline makes this true in practice before policy has acknowledged it, and the task of policy is to catch up.
+It is that the pipeline reveals what publication has always been at its foundation: not only a statement about persons, but also a statement about knowledge.
+The second function, this paper argues, can be performed independently of the first, and the structural change suggests it should be.
+The pipeline has made this true in practice; the question this paper addresses is how policy might acknowledge that change.

 A methodological note before proceeding.
 The characterization of pipelines as autonomous producers throughout this paper is an analytical simplification, not an empirical claim about typical use.
 In practice, researchers direct pipelines continuously, and the framework's Category~B grade (\S3.2) is designed to recognize those human-directed cases.
 Fully automated mode is treated first because it is the worst case for any certification system: a framework that handles it would handle the intermediate cases.
 The concern is not that researchers will be replaced, but that the current system has no principled way to evaluate pipeline-assisted work.